 Your VOICE Matters.
 Consider these steps you can take to become an advocate or add to your current efforts.

-- You are the constituent.
+- You are the constituent and stakeholder.

 - Find out who your legislators are and decide which one or ones you will contact.
 Developing a relationship with your legislator or their staff is important.